vigliensoni/vigliensoni.com/content/research/_index.md

 ### 2024

 Tecks, A., T. Peschlow, and **G. Vigliensoni**.
 2024.
-Explainability Paths for Sustained Artistic Practice.
+Explainability paths for sustained artistic practice.
 In _Proceedings of the the Second International Workshop on eXplainable AI for the Arts at the ACM Creativity and Cognition Conference (XAIxArts2024)_.

 Bryan-Kinns, N., C. Ford, S. Zheng, H. Kennedy, A. Chamberlain, M. Lewis, D. Hemment, Z. Li, Q. Wu, L. Xiao, G. Xia, J. Rezwana, M. Clemens, and **G. Vigliensoni**.
 Explainable AI for the Arts 2 (XAIxArts2).
 In _Proceedings of the ACM Creativity and Cognition Conference (C&C ’24)_. [https://doi.org/10.1145/3635636.36607](https://doi.org/10.1145/3635636.36607)